MohsenUSA/TaskManager/README.md

 - **Assigned** - Employee name or "Everyone" for unassigned
 - **Status** - Pending, In Progress, or Completed

-> **Note:** The first 2 rows are reserved for instructions/headers and are automatically skipped during import.
+> **Note:** The first 3 rows are reserved for instructions/headers and are automatically skipped during import.
+Tasks should be entered starting from Row 4.

 #### ⚠️ Important: Date & Time Behavior